manuelkasper/AS-Stats/README.md

 This is a bit of a PITA since RRDtool itself doesn't provide a command to do that.
 A simple (but slow) Perl script that is meant to be used with RRDtool's XML dump/restore feature is provided (add_ds_proc.pl, add_ds.sh).
-Note that netflow-asstatd.pl should be stopped while modifying RRD files, to avoid breaking them with concurrent modifications.
+Note that asstatd.pl should be stopped while modifying RRD files, to avoid breaking them with concurrent modifications.